 Despite never being a religious event, the church of Our Lady of Mount Carmel took over the feast during the 1950s and combined it with the event honoring Our Lady of Mount Carmel.
 The Giglio Feast is celebrated for 12 days in July and leads to the Our Lady of Mount Carmel feast on the 16th.

-The lifts involve over one hundred men, known as the paranzas, carrying the four-ton tower on poles and walking through the streets of Williamsburg with it.
+The lifts involve over 100 men, known as the paranzas, carrying the four-ton tower on poles and walking through the streets of Williamsburg with it.
 The multi-story structure also has a platform with an entire 12-piece brass band on top playing O’ Giglio’e Paradiso again and again.

-For the first time in its 116 year history, the church had to find outside volunteers to be paranzas this year.
+For the 2019 event, the church had to find outside volunteers to be paranzas for the first time.
 As the Wall Street Journal reported, the neighborhood, which has rapidly gentrified in the last two decades, is no longer the Italian enclave it was once.
 The organizers launched a campaign to recruit strong lifters, going to Italian-American organizations and nearby fitness centers.

 “They don’t have to be Italian,” Anthony “Nooche” Pennolino told the WSJ.
 “You can get a fireman or a cop who’s maybe Irish or Polish and they’re engaged with their faith.”